The cheapest double cab pickup on the market, but not necessarily the worst

 - High insurance groups

-The 2018 SsangYong Musso pickup truck is an all-new vehicle based on the same platform as the South Korean firm’s contemporary Rexton SUV, and represents a dramatic improvement compared with the previous version.
+Launched in 2018, the latest SsangYong Musso pickup truck is an all-new vehicle based on the same platform as the South Korean firm’s contemporary Rexton SUV, and represents a dramatic improvement compared with the previous version.

 SsangYong Musso rivals